felixleopoldo/benchpress/docs/source/json_overview.rst

 The ``resources`` section contains the subsections ``graph`` (Line 47), ``parameters`` (Line 61), ``data`` (Line 37), and ``structure_learning_algorithms`` (Line 70), which should contain the modules used in a study.
 Each module in turn has a list of JSON objects, where each of the objects defines a specific parameter setting.
 The objects are identified by unique IDs (see Lines 41, 50, 64, 73, and 87).
+The parametrisations for the modules can typically be either single values (see e.g. Line 73) or lists (see e.g. Line 79).
+In the case of lists, the module runs for each of the values in the list.

 benchmark_setup
 **********************